BrendanHiggins/BrendanHiggins.github.io/_posts/2022-04-23-Canine-Kidney-Disease.md

 Both calcium carbonate  and Chitosan you can buy in bulk online very easily for much cheaper than the unique "formula" provided by the Epaktain.

 For a cost comparison, the Epaktain was $27 and came in a container of 2.16oz.
-That's $12.50 per oz of powder.
+That's $12.50 per oz. of powder.

 Buying in bulk, you can get 2.2lbs of [Calcium Carbonate](https://www.bulksupplements.com/products/calcium-carbonate-powder) for $19, and 2.2lbs of [Chitosan](https://www.bulksupplements.com/products/chitosan-extract-powder) for $69.
 Up front that's obviously more money.
 However, spending $88 for 4.4lbs (70.4 oz) of powder gives you a cost of $1.25 per oz of your home-made "Epakatin."